ravikumarmalik/Stack/README.md

 pop — a method that will provide the removal of an element (from the top position)

-readTop — a method that will return the value of the element that is in position top
+peek — a method that will return the value of the element that is in position top

 sEmpty — a method that will check the stack for emptiness